Persie0/SimplyTranslate-dart/README.md

-Also considered and a great project (but no Libretranslate): https://github.com/TheDavidDelta/lingva-translate
+Also considered and a great project (but no Libretranslate and single word definitions): https://github.com/TheDavidDelta/lingva-translate